-3.22 VEHICLE MANAGEMENT
+3.25 VEHICLE MANAGEMENT

 - 1. It is the responsibility of the driver to ensure: - a.
 Their passengers wear seat belts whilst the vehicle is in motion. - b.
 Comply with all traffic road rules, safety, direction and speed signs. - c.
 Ensure that vehicle loads are properly secured prior to moving off. - d.
-Ensure that vehicles are not overloaded. - 2.
-No persons maybe transported at the back of the bakkie. - 3.
-Drivers are required to conduct the route risk assessment prior to travelling/driving.
+Ensure that vehicles are not overloaded.